Puppets (TV series)

 Puppetss unfinished puppet of Vladimir Putin, which was shown in his 2000 autobiography, On Behalf Of the First Person.
 Talks With Vladimir Putin.

-Puppets (Куклы) was a weekly Russian TV show of political satire, produced by Vasily Grigoryev and shown on Saturdays on the TV channel NTV.
+Puppets (Куклы) is a Russian political satire television series produced by Vasily Grigoryev.
+It originally aired on NTV from 1994 to 2002.
 It used puppets to represent celebrities, mainly the major politicians.
-It was inspired by the French show Les Guignols de l'info.
+It was inspired by the French series Les Guignols de l'info.

-The show was widely viewed in Russia and has inspired spinoffs in other countries.
-President Vladimir Putin was frequently represented in the show.
+Puppets was widely viewed in Russia and has inspired spinoffs in other countries.
+President Vladimir Putin is frequently represented on the show.